McFateM/rootstalk-static/content/volume-vi-issue-1/brown.md

 While still at CE in 1991, I met [Henry Norr](https://en.wikipedia.org/wiki/Henry_Norr), the news editor for *[MacWEEK](https://en.wikipedia.org/wiki/MacWEEK)* a Ziff-Davis owned trade publication that functioned almost like an early WikiLeaks, providing hot tips, product news, and sensitive information poached from inside Apple which had some bearing on the nascent Macintosh computer market.
 Henry hired me away from CE, and the investigative/writing skills I had honed during my time at the Register now served me well during a 17-month assignment as a staff writer and reporter.

 One highlight of the job was getting to interview the late [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) while he was in exile from Apple in 1992 at [NeXT Computing](https://en.wikipedia.org/wiki/NeXT_Computer).
 He didn’t allow me very much time, but as we shared a mordant chuckle regarding Apple, led by then---CEO Michael Spindler, I had a feeling he was plotting his comeback to Apple, and I was right.

-\
-**Back into the classroom**
+### Back into the Classroom

 This was now 1993-94, and as our son Jaimeo was heading into high school, my marriage to Marcia was dissolving.
 Thankfully, we maintained our relationship as committed co-parents, but I felt a strong need to spend much more time with both our children.
 My work at that time included long periods away on business which---while good for my career---was not so good for the relationship I needed to maintain with my children at a critical period in their lives.